margusholland/Comma/README.md

 * Changed to name to a more workplace friendly version

 ### 1.1
-* You can now select any text layer, layer group or artboard and all the text layers in your selection will be changed.
+* You can now select any text layer, layer group or artboard and all the text layers in your selection will be changed

 ### 1.0
 * Initial public release